neilmce/tupleware/docs/UsageExamples.md

 ```java
 Tuple2<String, Integer> productAndQuantity = Tuple2.of("Coffee", 1);
 ```
+There are also `ofNonNull` methods which will throw a `NullPointerException` if any of the provided elements are null.

 This code is perfectly readable for tuples with less than about 4 elements, but for larger tuples it can become quite verbose and in such cases we recommend using Java's local variable type inference if possible.
 There is no loss of type safety when using type inference.